stasaniac/dataStructuresSensorsAmsterdam/README.md

 ```

 ## Pyenv setup
-If you wish to test locally in a similar environment as the `CodeGrade` instances, and, are familiar with [pyenv](https://github.com/pyenv/pyenv), you can use the following setup.
+If you wish to test locally in a similar environment as the instances, and, are familiar with [pyenv](https://github.com/pyenv/pyenv), you can use the following setup.
 If you are more familiar with `conda` you can search on the web on how to install PyPy there.

 > **Warning**
 > Keep in mind that while PyPy will be used if you follow the setup, execution times might still be affected by the power of your machine.